journal page 2

 may 12, 1999

-thank you to aimee for again scaring me, this time with the denver article about the chicken that lived for four years with its entire head cut off, thriving only with an intact brain stem. yes!!
+thank you aimee for the article about the wonder chicken that lived for four years with its head cut off, thriving only with an intact brain stem and its caretaker's dutiful feedings with an eye dropper down the neck.

-i share with you now a lovely story i heard once about a nile river explorer who, while camping, noticed a huge beetle struggling its way into his ear. when he tried to grab at it, it only crawled deeper inside his head, and his attempts of prying it out only shoved it in further. he tried flushing it out with melted butter and finally attempted digging it out with his pen knife, succeeding only in killing it in there and further damaging his ear. things got messy and infected and his face got all distorted with boils. the infection ate a hole through his sinuses so that when he blew his nose his ear whistled. after seven or so months, little pieces of the beetle gradually emerged and fell out of his ear - a little leg, pieces of the shell, a little wing - bit by bit...
+i read once about a nile river explorer who, while camping, noticed a huge beetle struggling its way into his ear. when he moved to pluck it out, he only frightened it into wedging deeper inside of his head, and his attempts of prying it out with a knife blade only shoved it in further still. he tried flushing it out with melted butter and finally attempted stabbing it out with his pen knife, succeeding only in killing it in there and further damaging his ear. the ear grew infected and his face become distorted with boils. the infection ate a hole through his sinuses so that when he blew his nose the ear would whistle. over the following seven months, little pieces of the dead insect would gradually emerged from his ear... one day a leg, a piece of shell, a little wing. there is a website where you can find your ideal weight based on inputting your height. i have learned that the ideal weight for a 20 foot 4 inch woman is 1,814 pounds.

 may 3, 1999

-wow it's not often that i update this section so... often. what a stupid sentence i just wrote. it's 3:28 am so i'm going to write this but probably not get it online for a little while. well that's not true. look at don talk at himself all rhetorically. sometimes the voices control the typing, too.
+wow it's not often that i update this journal so often. what a miserable sentence that was. it's 3:28 am so i'm going to write this but probably not get it online for a little while. well maybe that's not true. look at don talk at himself all rhetorically. sometimes the voices control the typing, too.
 I'M RUNNING OUT OF BLOOD# $#$

-there's this really big and weird spooky looking cloud hanging over my building tonight. it's the only cloud in the sky, and is sort of long and oval shaped and dark gray and is just one of those scary clouds that just seems really ANGRY at you personally, you know? it's really windy tonight so i hope it goes away because i was planning on going outside tomorrow
+there's this really big and weird spooky looking cloud hanging over my building tonight. it's the only cloud in the sky, and is sort of long and oval shaped and dark gray and is just one of those clouds that just seems very ANGRY at you personally. it's really windy tonight so i hope it goes away because i was planning on going outside tomorrow

 may 1, 1999

-i think my trip next month for cannes is finally set and everything has been pretty much taken care of. i am really dreading the 11 or so hour flight to paris because i really hate flying. i'm not so much afraid of flying per se and that whole fiery death crashing thing as much as i'm afraid of FALLING OUT OF THE PLANE. i always feel like my chair is going to get ripped out of the floor or i'll get sucked out of a window or something at any given moment. i would really hate to get sucked out of a window. because then it's like a minute or so free-falling before you smack the ground and during that time you have nothing to do but think to yourself, "damn it! i just got sucked out of a window! what the hell??" and i bet there would be a lot of screaming involved and scary wooooshing noises. not a good way to die. that and drowning. i wouldn't like to drown. or get eaten by big angry wild animals. i guess that would be pretty bad too. or that whole burning alive thing. that would be just awful. ok i digress... so don doesn't like to fly too much.
+i think my trip next month for cannes is finally set and everything has been pretty much taken care of. i am dreading the 11 or so hour flight to paris because i really don't like flying. i'm not so much afraid of flying along the lines of that whole fiery death crashing thing as much as i'm afraid of actually FALLING OUT OF THE PLANE. i feel like my chair is going to get ripped out of the floor or i'll get sucked out of a window or something at any given moment. i would really hate to get sucked out of the window. because then it's like a minute or so free-falling before you smack the ground and during that time you have nothing to do but think to yourself, "i totally can't believe i just got sucked out of a window," and i bet there would be a lot of screaming involved and wooshing noises. it's just not a good way to die. that and drowning. i wouldn't like to drown. or get eaten by big angry wild animals. that would be pretty bad too i guess. or the whole burning alive thing. awful, that would be awful. so anyway i doesn't like to fly too much. in dallas there were strange people with metal detectors at dealey plaza still looking for spent bullet casings. when bees die, they give off a phermone that all the other bees detect, so they can go and pick up his dead body and toss it from the honeycomb. but if you take a living bee and douse him with the same chemical, all the other bees will still react as though he were dead, despite his kicking and screaming, and throw him out of the honeycomb just the same. do you feel like you're covered with death phermones?

 april 27, 1999